 I may receive a commission if you purchase through links in this post.
 I am not a doctor; please consult your practitioner before changing your supplement or healthcare regimen.

-Low Histamine Instant Pot Chicken & Sweet Potato Stew is a delicious Paleo and AIP dinner — so the side benefit is that this beautiful recipe also happens to be a wonderful choice for low histamine needs.
+Low Histamine Instant Pot Chicken & Sweet Potato Stew is a delicious Gluten-free, Paleo, Whole30 and AIP dinner — so the side benefit is that this beautiful recipe also happens to be a wonderful choice for low histamine needs.
 The Instant Pot is an added bonus for making this dinner a dump and cook recipe that’s easy and fast to make.

 Low Histamine Instant Pot Chicken & Sweet Potato Stew Ingredients